starvagrant/toh/toh.markdown/the_garden_of_treason.md

 "I'm sorry."

 "It does have a funny smell to it I know.
-It does, contrary to your persuasion, seem to me to be a slight corruption of scientifc inquiry.
+It does, contrary to your persuasion, seem to me to be a slight corruption of scientific inquiry.
 But our little project, well it's not so little.
 There are other players now, and they don't think about science like you or I do."

 "Doesn't that frighten you, Margot?"